maksimillian1/Jupita-Agent-Web-Typescript/README.md

 agent.dump("Hello", 3, MessageType.Client)

-When you want to dump a `call` conversation, you can add an additional boolean parameter. `true` mean from a call, and `false` means not.
+When you want to dump a message from an audio call (`isCall`) conversation, you may add an additional boolean parameter. `true` meaning the message is from an audio call, and `false` meaning it is not;

 ```
 agent.dump("Hello", 3, MessageType.Client, true)